Why do Japanese Have Difficulty Speaking English

 By addressing these issues, Japan can work towards closing the English proficiency gap and better prepare its citizens for the demands of an increasingly globalized world.

-Improved English-speaking skills can open doors to enhanced international communication, cooperation, and opportunities for both individuals and the nation.
+Improved English-speaking skills can enhance international communication, cooperation, and opportunities for individuals and the nation.
 Ultimately, investing in developing English proficiency in Japan is an investment in the country’s future growth and success on the world stage.

 While we discussed the challenges Japanese individuals face in communicating in English, it’s equally important for foreigners to adapt their communication strategies when interacting with Japanese speakers with limited English proficiency.
 Here are some practical tips to facilitate better understanding and communication: